midimaster21b/midimaster21b.github.io/_drafts/gnu-radio-bfsk.md

       <figcaption><b>Figure 1.5</b> BFSK Demodulator and Decoder for a Closed System</figcaption>
     </figure>
    </center>

+   1. The frequency translating FIR filter block should be configured with parameters:
+      - taps = `firdes.low_pass(1.0,samp_rate, bandwidth, bandwidth / 2)`
+      - center frequency = `fsk_center_freq`
+      - sample rate = `samp_rate`

+   1. The quadrature demod block should be configured with parameter:
+      - gain = `quad_demod_gain`

+   1. The QT GUI Time Sink block should be configured with parameters:
+      - Number of points: Some clever equation (I just used `2 * fsk_center_freq + bandwidth`)
+      - Sample rate: `samp_rate`

+   The frequency translating FIR filter block shifts the frequency located at the specified frequency down to baseband without causing aliasing to occur in addition to low pass filtering the shifted frequencies. **How do you think this block accomplishes this shift without causing aliasing to occur?**

+   The quadrature demodulation block basically determines what Theta value of the peak frequency supplied to it and multiplies that value by the supplied gain parameter.
+More information on why this works can be found [here](https://www.gnuradio.org/doc/doxygen/classgr_1_1analog_1_1quadrature__demod__cf.html).

+1. Run the system and verify that the bit source output and received signal line up in the GUI Time Sink block with both signals.

+1. Modify the amplitude of the Noise Source block.
+Recognizing that the modulated signal has an amplitude of 1 in the channel, **at what SNR do you start noticing bits being dropped?
+Compare this value with the theoretical value you calculated earlier.
+Do these values line up?
+If not, why not?**

 ## BFSK Modulation Part 2: An Open Loop System